aDecoy/rust-workshop/docs/docs/module1/3_program_structure.md

 }
 ```

-And then Microsoft went and made things all simpler, which means a .NET application still has a `Program.cs` file, but now it looks a little bit something like this:
+And then Microsoft went and made things all simpler, which means a .NET application still has a `Program.cs` file, now it looks a little bit something like this:

 ```csharp
 // See https://aka.ms/new-console-template for more information
 Console.WriteLine("Hello, World!");
 ```

-Now if you squint and look at this piece of code, go on...
-Really squint...
+Now if you squint and look at this piece of code, go on.
+Really squint.
 I'm sure you can see the similarities with Rust:

 ```rust showLineNumbers showLineNumbers
 fn main() {